 So, the “Mozilla Directory” project was owned by AOL?

 As confusing as that is.
 The statement above is 100 percent correct.
 The ambitions of AOL being the number one place to go for all things internet-related during the late 90’s.
 AOL in a sense is behaving in ways Google is now with all of its sub-functions like YouTube, Gmail, Google+ and so on.
 While Mozilla which was a branch off of the old Mosaic browser system broke off to make things like FireFox and ThunderBird.
 AOL wished to retain the search engine database that Mozilla was founded upon.
 Like all projects under the hands of AOL it sat and did nothing.

 This is very traditional for AOL.
 As a company, they’ve made terrible decisions for years now.
 It was a matter of time before the DMOZ would have been next on the chopping block.

 The dark days of DMOZ.

-This isn’t to state that the DMOZ does not have it’s fair share of problems.
-That those 17 years of operation wasn’t all but flawless butter that everyone got to slide down upon with their cheeks.
-One of the things that caused the DMOZ to go into a state of data-rot as you could probably see in old screen captures of the site mentioning Netscape and AOL is that DMOZ was victim to its own popularity.
-There was legitimate value to be listed on the DMOZ and every website during the early to mid 2000’s was piling onto an already anemic curation system.
+This isn’t to state that the DMOZ does not have its fair share of problems.
+That those 17 years of operation weren’t all but flawless butter that everyone got to slide down upon with their cheeks.
+One of the things that caused the DMOZ to go into a state of data-rot as you could probably see in old screen captures of the site mentioning Netscape and AOL is that DMOZ was a victim to its own popularity.
+There was legitimate value to be listed on the DMOZ and every website during the early to mid 2000s was piling onto an already anemic curation system.